raylene/eng-handbook/feedback/perf-review-templates.md

 **Areas for Development:**
 What are key areas of improvement / things that may have held this person back from accomplishing more?

+## Downward Review Template
+*Feedback for a team member you support, based on feedback you've gathered from their peers.
+It’s great to include applicable direct quotes from peers to support your points.*

+**Major Accomplishments:**
+Over the review cycle, what major projects / work was done, what were the results of the work?
+Focus on the top 3-5 areas.

+**Strengths & Areas of Impact:**
+What are key strengths and ways these strengths were used to make clear impact?
+How did this person exceed your expectations?

+**Areas for Development:**
+What are key areas of improvement / things that may have held this person back from accomplishing more?
+Where did this person not meet expectations?

+**Looking Ahead:**
+Taking in the above, what should this person keep in mind for the next review period?
+What will you work on together and how will this person be evaluated next time?

 ## Questions & Feedback?